 - Special Fee:

 Course DescriptionPresents basic principles in anatomy, physiology, and exercise science.
 Introduces terminology, concepts, basic chemistry, cell structure and function, tissues, metabolism and the following systems: cardiovascular, pulmonary, skeletal, muscular, endocrine, and nervous.
 Interpret and apply the fundamental concepts of human anatomy and physiology.
-Prerequisite: MTH 65, WR 121, and acceptance into the Fitness Technology program or instructor permission and WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: MTH 65, WR 121, and acceptance into the Fitness Technology program or instructor permission and WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Prerequisites/concurrent: PE 181A or PE 181B or PE 181C.
 Audit available.

 Addendum to Course Description